jaesparza/Loop-controller/Software/tunerControllerGen1/README.md

-# Tunner controller - Generation 1
+# Tuner controller - Generation 1
 This is the firmare for the first generation control board.
 It has been developed using CPP and parts of the Arduino framework as Hardware Abstraction Layer (HAL).

 Main features are: